Admissions

 From the Admissions Director

-My favorite day of the school year is graduation.
-Our Archer girls are authentic and vibrant – wearing white dresses, donning fresh floral wreaths in their hair and clutching shiny new high school diplomas.
+This brings me to my favorite day of the school year: graduation.
+Our Archer girls are authentic and sparkling – wearing white dresses of their own choosing, donning fresh floral wreaths in their hair and clutching diplomas that symbolize their achievements.

-Thank you for your interest in Archer.
-I hope that you will discover that Archer and your daughter might be the right match.
+I invite you to learn about Archer with the hopes that you will discover that Archer and your daughter might be the right match.

 -Felicia Paik, Director of Admissions